Eschatologue/CM_wiki/docs/class/artificer/index.md

 ### Level 3: The Right Tool for the Job

 You've learned how to produce exactly the tool you need: with [Thieves' Tools] or [Artisan's Tools] in hand, you can magically create one set of [Artisan's Tools] in an unoccupied space within 5 feet of you.
-This creation requires 1 hour of uninterrupted work, which can coincide with a Short or Long Rest.
+This creation requires 1 hour of uninterrupted work, which can coincide with a **:rest-short: Short** or **:rest-long: Long Rest**.
 Though the product of magic, the tools are nonmagical, and they vanish when you use this feature again.

 [Thieves' Tools]: ../../equipment/tools/other-tools.md#thieves-tools
 [Artisan's Tools]: ../../equipment/tools/artisan-tools.md